Aaron-Bopp/Obsidian-notes/SecondBrain/00 Meta/Primary Sources/gender-dysphoria-bible/1 What is Gender.md

 [[Gender]], however, is a lot more… esoteric.
 There are a lot of different ways that people have attempted to illustrate the [[gender]] spectrum, but none have quite thoroughly captured it, because the spectrum is itself a very abstract concept.

 [[Any experience of gender is acceptable]] The short of it is, some people are very male, some people are very female, some people feel no [[gender]] at all, some people feel both, some are smack in the middle, some land along the edges.
 Some people oscillate all over the spectrum in unpredictable ways, changing like the wind.
-Only an individual can identify their own [[gender]], no one else can dictate it for them.
+Only an individual can identify their own [[gender]], no one else can dictate it for them. ^iaqtza

 ==[[Gender]] is part social construct, part learned behaviors, and part biological processes which form very early in a person’s life.==

-[[Gender has a scientific basis]] ==Present evidence seems to suggest that a person’s [[gender]] is established during gestation while the cerebral cortex of the brain is forming== (more about that in the Causes of [[Gender Dysphoria]] section).
+[[The scientific basis of gender]] ==Present evidence seems to suggest that a person’s [[gender]] is established during gestation while the cerebral cortex of the brain is forming== (more about that in the Causes of [[Gender Dysphoria]] section).
 This mental model then informs, at a [[subconscious]] level, what aspects of the [[gender]] spectrum a person will lean towards.
 It affects behavior, perceptions of the world, the way we experience attraction (separate from sexual orientation and hormonal influences) and how we bond with other people.

 [[Gender is both an intrinsic experience and an necessary expression]]